 Our vision is to establish Cross Valley Health & Medicine as a leading private practice that combines both tele-health and face-to-face models to deliver care in New York.

-No. We currently can only accept patients that live within New York State mailing address at this time.
+No. We currently only encounter patients that have a New York State mailing address at this time.

 Yes.
 Only those who live within the Mid-Hudson Valley Region* may schedule primary care in-person appointments for our Newburgh office at this time.
 Medical cannabis screening appointments are virtual only.

 *Includes the following counties: Dutchess, Orange, Putnam, Rockland, Sullivan, and Ulster.